home link

 December 11, 2007

 Y An internal component that seals air between the high pressure first-stage and the intermediate pressure second-stage can fail.
-This can result in uncontrolled flow of air to the diver and pose a risk of serious injury or death.
+This can rsult in uncontrolled flow of air to the diver and pose a risk of serious injury or death.

 ROMI has received two reports of units malfunctioning during diving and six reports of units malfunctioning while being tested by dealers prior to delivery to consumers.
 No injuries reported.